hzeller/rpi-rgb-led-matrix/utils/README.md

 # If you want to have an even frame rate, that is depending on your
 # refresh rate, use the following.
 Note, your refresh rate is dependent on
 # factors such as chain length and rows; use --led-show-refresh to get an idea.
+# Then fix it with --led-limit-refresh
-sudo ./led-image-viewer -D0 -V12 animated.gif # Frame rate = 1/12 refresh rate
+sudo ./led-image-viewer --led-limit-refresh=200 -D0 -V10 animated.gif # Frame rate = 1/12 refresh rate

 sudo ./led-image-viewer    -w3 foo.jpg bar.png  # show two images, wait 3 seconds between.
 Stop.
 sudo ./led-image-viewer    -w3 foo.jpg -w2 bar.png baz.png  # show images, wait 3 seconds after the first, 2 seconds after the second and third.
 Stop.